sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 'Don't interrupt,' he said.
 Then he smiled and told me I would receive an extra thousand pounds a year!

+### Expressions

+be nervous about sth. / doing sth.  紧张

+afford sth. 支付

+Sorry to interrupt, but ...

 ## 16 A Polite Request